JuliaDynamics/CriticalTransitions.jl/docs/src/man/systems.md

 * ```m```: the zooplankton mortality rate

 The model (cite...) is a modified version of the Truscott-Brindley system (cite ...), with a quadratic mortality term to enable bistability.
 Following a non-dimensionalisation of the system, the dynamical equations convert to:

 ...

-which we capture in the functions ... .
+Here, the functions ... and ... implement the non-dimensional form of the system.

 ## Thermohaline Circulation box models